 Next, you mix up your milk and cornstarch with a whisk.
 Add in the herbs and salts here as well.

-Pro Tip: Don’t forget to constantly whisk the soup as you pour in the milk and cornstarch mixture to avoid clumps.
+Pro Tip: Don’t forget to constantly whisk as you pour in the milk and cornstarch mixture to avoid clumps in your cream soup.

 Yes, you can absolutely freeze it!
-Just portion it out into snack sized ziplocks or small canning jars and pull them out whenever you need them.
+Just portion it out into snack sized ziplocks or small canning jars (or a large mason jar)and pull them out whenever you need them.
+Really, an airtight container will work for storing leftovers.

 Which canned soups are gluten-free?